 Contractor must make standard authorization decisions and provide notice within three (3) calendar days and/or two (2) business days per Minimum Standards for Utilization Review Agents issued by MSDH following receipt of the request for services.
 If Contractor requires additional medical information in order to make a decision, Contractor will notify the requesting provider of additional medical information needed and Contractor must allow three (3) calendar days and/or two (2) business for the requesting provider to submit the medical information.
-If Contractor does not receive the additional medical information, Contractor shall make a second attempt to notify the requestor of the additional medical information needed and Contractor must allow one (1) business day or three (3) calendar days) for the requestor to submit medical information to Contractor.
+If Contractor does not receive the additional medical information needed and Contractor for the additional medical information needed and Contractor does not receive the requestor of the additional medical information needed and Contractor must allow one (1) business day or three (3) calendar days) for the requestor to submit medical information to Contractor.